doantronghieu/Nexus/others/docs/projects/IPVM/doc.md

 4. **Community & Collaboration**: Moderated spaces for security professionals to share insights
 5. **AI-Powered Assistance**: Advanced intelligence for predictive analytics and decision support

 The platform maintains IPVM's commitment to vendor independence, ensuring that all recommendations and insights remain free from manufacturer influence.
-Unlike conventional security platforms that focus on specific manufacturers or technologies, Sentinel provides a comprehensive, objective view across the entire security landscape.
+Unlike conventional security platforms that focus on specific manufacturers or technologies, Platform provides a comprehensive, objective view across the entire security landscape.

 ## Core Components